QuaackQuaack/Challenging-myself/README.md

 **Day 3**

 - * Today I learned about VPN and some of it few terms but later on move to learn the ways to harden all the servers so built-in administrator user account can't be used.
 Instead of using the built-in Administrator account, we disable it and create named User with administrative privileges.
 These accounts follow the principals of least privilege and can be control better.
 Also, on top of that I did revision of group policy and ways to apply fined grained password*
+**Day 4**
+- * Today I learned Ipsec, it's component and one of the famous application of paloalto i.e GlobalProtect.
+I learned how there are different types of IPSec component and it's types.
+How tunnel moder or transport mode is used and also the phases of IPSec.